 2) Set the Foundation and Prevent Broken Processes

 First, set up your MVP object model.
+Consider splitting out new workflows related to Account and Contacts into their own Custom Object.
+We offer a free package that will set you up with a custom object for operations in Salesforce.
 Ask your engineers to build a one direction, real-time sync from their database to the core objects in Salesforce (Accounts, Contacts, maybe Opportunities or any custom objects you’ve made).
 Don’t outsource this code.
 This is your slowest step, so you want to get it going as soon as you can.
 You’re aiming to make this something they could deliver in two batches, in under two weeks.

 For now (Batch One), each object just needs to sync a name and their own object ID (in an ‘External ID’ field).
 They should consider this a very small ask.
 Don’t sync everything the database knows, tell them you’ll add the most important fields in Batch Two.